sidmadelo/currencyConverter/README.md

 1. clone the app.

-2. go in the folder 'currencyConverter/'.
+2. go in to the folder 'currencyConverter/'.

 3. npm install.